Strategy20 min read

 • Frustration with competitors: "So frustrated with [Competitor].
 Looking for alternatives"

-• Problem statements: "We're struggling to scale our outreach without burning out our SDRs"
+• Problem statements: "We are struggling to scale our outreach without burning out our SDRs"

 • Industry hashtags: #SaaS, #B2BSales, #MarTech, and niche-specific tags

-When you spot these signals, don't immediately pitch.
+When you spot these signals, do not immediately pitch.
 Add value first.
 Answer questions, share resources, or simply engage with their other content.
 Build the relationship before asking for anything.

 Modern tools can automate this monitoring, alerting you when prospects tweet about problems your product solves.
-This is social listening at scale—and it's one of the most effective Twitter lead generation strategies available.
+This is social listening at scale, and it is one of the most effective Twitter lead generation strategies available.
+Learning how to detect buyer intent on LinkedIn and X before your competitors is what separates a meeting-booking machine from a content account.

 3. Build Relationships Before Selling